1professionalusername/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+ Sessions allows authentication using cookies to keep users validated for a length of time

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt is a library that hashes and salts passwords before storing them

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt will add time complexity our hashing rounds to slow down hackers

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of a JWT are: Header, Payload, and Signature Verification.

 ## Minimum Viable Product